 Want to learn French, but don’t have time to go to class?

-Lots of people are on the lookout for a way to learn French all on their own — and luckily there are quite a few options!
+You’re not alone.
+Lots of people are on the lookout for the best way to learn French all on their own.

 While having a native French teacher to correct your mistakes is always helpful, there are a lot of French self-study resources and techniques you can use to ensure that the time spent learning by yourself is time well spent.

-5 Easy Ways to Learn French by Yourself in 5 Shockingly Simple Steps
+How to Learn French by Yourself in 5 Shockingly Simple Steps

-1. Do Written Exercises with an Answer Guide
+1. Do Written French Exercises (with an Answer Guide)

 Written exercises tend to be the bane of many students’ French learning experiences, but don’t knock this useful practice tool.
-By doing written grammar exercises, you’re making the most of all those rules you try to memorize by ingraining them into the way that you write and speak.
+It helps you make the most of all those grammar rules you try to memorize by ingraining them into the way that you write and speak.

 Once you’ve identified the element you’d like to practice, you’ll need to make the cards.
 Choose thick cardstock and a ballpoint pen so you’re not tempted to cheat by looking through to the other side!

 Whenever you’re practicing your conjugations, be sure to include a subject pronoun.
-As with the genders of nouns, conjugated verbs in French cannot be separated from their subject pronouns.
+As with the genders of nouns, conjugated verbs in the French language can’t be separated from their subject pronouns.
 It’s always better to practice both together.

 3. Use Songs to Replace French Dictations

 Usually, a dictée involves copying down what the teacher reads out loud, making sure that all of your spelling, verb conjugation and adjective agreement is correct.
 When you’re learning alone you don’t have someone else to read to you.
-However, you can still do a dictée by listening to some of your favorite French songs, television shows, movies, podcasts or whatever else you’re into!
+However, you can still do a dictée by listening to some of your favorite French songs.

 When it comes to learning French for beginners, you might want to start these dictées by just filling in blanks.
 Print out a copy of the song lyrics and blank out words or phrases with white-out.
 Then try to fill them back in correctly while listening to the song.

 When you’re learning on your own, learning doesn’t stop when you leave the classroom.
 Learning French by yourself can extend into your free time as well.